List of Power Rangers Dino Fury characters: Lani Akana

-Warden Carlos Garcia
+Carlos Garcia

-Warden Carlos Garcia is the short-tempered, stern park warden of Pine Ridge Park, father of Javi, step-father of Izzy, and husband of Rina.
+Carlos Garcia is the short-tempered, stern park warden of Pine Ridge Park, father of Javi and Izzy, and husband of Rina.

 Warden Carlos Garcia is portrayed by Blair Strang.

 Tarrick

 Tarrick, also known as Void Knight and Void King, is a mysterious Rafkonian warrior and Amelia Jones' father who came to Earth with his wife, Santaura, for a scavenging mission meant to restore Rafkon 20 years prior to the series, only to be captured and experimented on by scientists from Area 62.
 After asking Ed Jones to take care of Amelia for them and following an accident that left Santaura comatose, Tarrick believed Amelia was lost in an explosion.
 While searching for Sporix to revive Santaura, he found the Dino Knight Morpher and used it become Void Knight.
 Furthermore, he established the abandoned Area 62 as a base, built a machine capable of harnessing the Sporix to revive Santaura there, and comes into conflict with the Rangers until he discovers he can use the Morphin' Grid to power his machine instead and steals Dr. Akana's equipment to facilitate this goal.
-While the Rangers destroy his machine and seemingly kill him, Tarrick survives and resurfaces sometime later to resume his plans.
+While the Rangers destroy his machine and seemingly destroy him, Tarrick survives and resurfaces sometime later to resume his plans.

 He eventually collects enough Sporix to successfully revive Santaura, only to learn her plans run counter to his own.
 After failing to convince her to leave Earth with him, he is forced to seek out the Rangers for help in stopping her.
 To prove himself to them, he joins forces with and gives his powers to the Rangers to defeat Snageye, but Santaura kidnaps Tarrick and transforms him into the monstrous knight/heart-themed Void King, brainwashing him into serving her in the process.
 While aiding in Santaura's plot to destroy Pine Ridge via the Nemesis Beast, he is eventually freed by Amelia, who had discovered her heritage, and uses his Void Knight powers to teleport the Nemesis Beast's cocoon to a desert.
 After Amelia brings Santaura back to her senses, the three reunite as a family.
 Six months later, Tarrick and Santaura prepare for the arrival of their new daughter and Amelia's sister.

+During the events of Cosmic Fury, Tarrick lends his assistance to the Cosmic Fury Rangers in their fight against Lord Zedd by forming a resistance movement with his fellow Earthbound Rafkonians and recruiting Heckyl to serve as a spy within Zedd's ranks.

 As Void Knight, Tarrick wields the Void Saber.
 As Void King, he can fire lasers from his hands and eyes, produce shockwaves with his blows, possesses enhanced strength and durability, and wields a double-bladed naginata.

 Tarrick is portrayed by Jared Turner.